 Traveling abroad soon?
-Even though I love to wing my travels and not plan too much (I love leaving room for a few surprises!), there are things I always like to make sure to prepare before I leave to make sure my trip is as easy-going as possible.
+Even though I love to wing my travels and not plan too much (I’m a huge advocate for leaving room for a few surprises!), there are things I always like to make sure to prepare before I leave to make sure my trip is as easy-going as possible.

 Whether you’re traveling abroad for the first time or just looking to make your next trip a bit more stress-free than the last, here are some basic things to prepare before you travel.

 The very first thing you must do is RESEARCH.
 I’m a huge advocate for winging it when traveling, but regardless of whether you prefer to plan your travels to the T or just land at your destination and figure out your next steps as you go, it always pays to at least have a basic idea of what you expect.

 Here are some of the things to research before you arrive: